 Example: ***at a shopping mall***

-Okaasan (Mom): Kono kutsu wa dou?
-Suki?（このくつはどう？すき？）How are these shoes?
+Okaasan (Mom): Kono kutsu wa dou? kakko ii?（このくつはどう？ かっこいい？）How are these shoes?
 Do you like them?

 Ami: Iya, dasai!!! （いや、ダサい！）Nope, they’re lame!!

-***NOTE: When speaking adjectives out loud, drop the I to make it casual!
-For example, “Kimoi” is often said as “kim-mo!” and “Yabai” is often said as “Yab-ba!”.
-The is the case for most casual I-adjectives.
-It just makes it sound more natural.
+*NOTE: When speaking adjectives out loud, sometimes drop the “~i” to adding stronger expressions!
+For example, “Kimoi” is often said as “kimo!” and “Yabai” is often said as “Yaba!”.

 This high-quality and quick-to-go-through audio course will teach you the casual and “naughty” words and phrases in Japanese in a solid 40 minutes of teaching.
 You’ll enjoy watching Japanese anime and drama 10 times more after going through this Casual Japanese course!